What is Yakov Smirnoff's Net Worth?

 Branson Missouri

-After the collapse of communism, Smirnoff's popularity did drop-off, though he continued to perform.
+After the collapse of communism, Smirnoff's popularity dropped off, though he continued to perform.
 Throughout the 1990s, Smirnoff performed regularly at his own 2,000-seat theater in Branson, Missouri.
 During this time, he refocused some of his stand-up comedy material on the differences between men and women.
 His 28th consecutive season in Branson was commemorated in 2021.
 In 2003, he created his own one-man show that premiered on Broadway and received very favorable reviews by "The New York Times."

 Academics

 Smirnoff decided to focus more of his attention on academics in the mid-2000s.
 He enrolled at the University of Pennsylvania, where he received a master's degree in psychology.
 He has since taught classes on topics related to comedy, relationships, self-help, and psychology at places like Drury University and Missouri State University.
-He returned to school some years later and earned his doctorate in psychology and global leadership form Pepperdine University in 2019.
+He returned to school some years later and earned his doctorate in psychology and global leadership from Pepperdine University in 2019.

 Personal Life

 Smirnoff became an American citizen on July 4, 1986.
 Smirnoff has been married twice.
 He married his first wife, Linda Dreeszen, in 1989.
-Together they had two children – Natasha in 1990 and Alexander in 1992.
+Together, they had two children – Natasha in 1990 and Alexander in 1992.
 In 2019, he got remarried to Olivia Kosarieva.

 Outside of his comedy and film work, Smirnoff also is an avid painter.
 Many of his paintings feature an image of the Statue of Liberty.
 He painted a piece after the September 11, 2001 terrorist attacks that was later transformed into a large mural.
-The mural, titled "America's Heart" is a pointillist-style piece that features one brush-stroke for each victim of the attacks.
+The mural, titled "America's Heart," is a pointillist-style piece that features one brush stroke for each victim of the attacks.